Hi,

 Adjacent to the main temple, we located a metallic umbrella put inside a glass chamber(Image above), on the top was written " Umbrella offered by Akbar is here."

-After visiting few other adjacent idols, Patial took me to this hall shown above, where a bed is kept at the center.
+After visiting a few other adjacent idols, Patial took me to this hall shown above, where a bed is kept at the center.

 He told me that this was for the goddess herself, her sleeping chamber.
 Of course, we could not witness that happening, so leave that part.
-Its all a matter of faith.
+It's all a matter of faith.
 At the back face of the temple area, foot steps rise on the mountain slope to take you to the Tara Devi temple.

 Of course, I didn't count the number of steps, but as per my memory and improvisational judgement, they were not more than 2000.
-Tara Devi has its own legends, which you can google by yourself.
+Tara Devi has its own legends, which you can Google by yourself.

 On the right of the Tara Devi temple was constructed a Navgrah Vatika containing the erected idols of the 9 planets from the Vedic Astrology, enclosed in a chamber hall .